ci7adel/rbt-money-transfer/README.md

 Two request involving 2 pairs of different accounts can be processed in parallel.

 `test_concurrency_stress` : Three files to run in separate terminals to simulate multiple transfers requests.
-At the end of the tests all accounts should show the same balance as the beginning, proving that there was no losses of funds between request under the stress test.
+ Transfer account:  1 -> 2 -> 3 -> 1

-## ToDo:
+At the end of the tests, doing `curl -i http://localhost:8080/accounts` all accounts should show the same balance as the beginning, proving that there was no losses of funds between request under the stress test.

-- Testing
+`{"status":"SUCCESS","data":[{"accountId":1,"userId":1,"balance":100},{"accountId":2,"userId":1,"balance":100}
-- Block remove used user
+,{"accountId":3,"userId":1,"balance":100},{"accountId":4,"userId":1,"balance":100}]}`

-- change hash map
+NOTE: It is necessary restart the server before run a test to recreate the data used in them.